 This course will give you the knowledge and skills to move on to Engineering based courses at post 16 level.
 Learners could also find opportunities as potential apprentices for both local and national companies.
 There is a very wide range of engineering careers for learners to consider, many of which are well-paid and in high demand.

-BTEC First Award Music
+BTEC Tech Award in Music Practice

 Why study Music?